aimclub/Fedot.Industrial/docs/source/Anomaly_detection/index.rst

-Welcome to Time Series Anomaly Detection Module's documentation!
+Time Series Anomaly Detection Module
 ================================================================

 Here you can find comprehensive documentation for the TSADM - Time Series Anomaly Detection Module